What is universal credit - and what's the problem?

 Will some people lose money?

-Downing Street says £3bn in total has been set aside to ease this process, ensuring that no-one moving from the old to the new system will lose out initially.
+The government has set aside £3bn in total to ease this process, designed to ensure that no-one moving from the old to the new system will lose out initially.

-Think tank the Resolution Foundation said: "The long list of conditions that are deemed to reflect a change in circumstance, bringing such support to an end, is likely to mean relatively short durations of protection," in a report last year.
+Think tank the Resolution Foundation in 2017 said that, "the long list of conditions that are deemed to reflect a change in circumstance, bringing such support to an end, is likely to mean relatively short durations of protection".

 What's gone wrong?